If you do a Google search on the term “pojagi”, you will quickly come across the term “bojagi”.

 The most common example of this is the sounds “r” and “l”.
 These are not distinguished in many Asian languages, so people who learned English as a second language as an adult sometimes struggle with those sounds.

-This challenge also goes in the other direction.
+This challenge exists no matter what your native language is.
 When we lived in Korea, our downstairs neighbours had two children, and the daughter was about the age of my two-year-old daughter.
 We would often see them on the elevator and greet them.
 The little girl’s name had sounds that I could not say.
 Every time she told me her name, I would try to say it, and I would mess it up.
 The children would giggle and laugh at this adult who couldn’t even say a girl’s name.
 My own children, who could hear all the sounds with their young ears, couldn’t understand it either.
 They would say the name, and I tried in vain to repeat it.

 Sometimes in my designs I Anglicize Korean words, or try to spell them the way I hear them.
 If I say them incorrectly, the fault is mine, and I apologize.
 My English ears don’t always get the nuances of the language.